Toloka/docs/en/api/concepts/create-pool.md

 The time allowed for completing a task suite, in seconds.
 Tasks not completed within this time are reassigned to other Tolokers.

-We recommend allowing no more than 60 seconds per task suite (including the time for loading the page and submitting responses). ||
+We recommend giving at least 60 seconds per task suite (including the time for loading the page and submitting responses). ||
 || **dynamic_pricing_config.type** | **string \| required if**

 Required if dynamic pricing is used.